RohanBera/eHealth/README.md

 App with backend

 Fresh start.
-This time i'll only upload the files in www.
+This time i'll only upload the files in www directory.
 And the final APK probably.

 ## Plans

 #### Users

-*Patients
-*Doctors
+* Patients
+* Doctors

 #### Functions

-*Both can register and login
+* Both can register and login
-*Patients can see doctors registered with the app *Patients can see on which days doctors free
+* Patients can see doctors registered with the app
+* Patients can see on which days doctors free
-*and can apply for appointments.
+* and can apply for appointments.
-*Doctors can view appointments.
+* Doctors can view appointments.

 App seems pretty straight forward after writing this readme file.
 I'll be using web sql and local storage to store the info.